Haniye-Rj/TOW_prediction_Ryanair/README.md

 The final, best-performing model (the **Neural Network**) was used to generate predictions for **ActualTOW** on a separate, cleaned, and prepared validation dataset, confirming its generalization ability.

 ---

-## 💻 How to Run This Project

-1. Clone this repository: `git clone [Your-Repo-Link]`
-2. Navigate to the project directory: `cd [Your-Repo-Name]`
-3. Install the required dependencies: `pip install -r requirements.txt` (Update this command if you don't use a requirements file).
-4. Run the main analysis notebook or script: `jupyter notebook prediction_notebook.ipynb` (Replace with your actual file name).